SagnikDey92/SagnikDey92.github.io/GSoC.md

 As for the Karatsuba multiplication, I got it working when in base 10 and sent a PR but I haven't been able to get it to work in the new base yet and thus it's not present in the code currently.

+## Base Change
+This task involved changing the number base used internally from decimal (base 10) to base ```INT_MAX```.
+This is because, originally, the library was using a ```vector<int>``` to store the real numbers but the base was 10.
+So, the capacity of integers was being wasted since each digit is from ```0 - 10``` but the integer variable can store upto ```INT_MAX-1```.
+This problem can been eliminated by changing the number base used internally from 10 to ```INT_MAX```.
+Howeve, it was decided to change the ```vector<int>``` to ```vector<T>``` where ```T``` is a template parameter.
+Thus the internal base actually needs to be the max capacity of the parameter ```T``` for optimal space utilisation.

 ## Additional tasks due to base change

 I had originally thought that the only things to be done in base_change were to write some helper functions to change the base to and from ```INT_MAX```.
-The base had to be changed since in base 10, something like 123 stored  as a vector takes three integers storing 1, 2 and 3.
+The base had to be changed since, in base 10, something like 123 stored as a vector takes three integers storing 1, 2 and 3.
 This wastes a lot of memory.
 Thus, the base has been changed to ```INT_MAX``` to utilise space optimally.

 First of all, the mentors suggested adding templating to the entire library to use a custom data type for storing the digits and not just int.
-This required me to add templating to the entire library and also this kept causing issues when trying to merge since at the time, Kimberly too was working on a major refactor.
+This required me to add templating to the entire library and also this kept causing issues when trying to merge since, at the time, Kimberly too was working on a major refactor.

 Next, there was an issue of overflowing in intermediate calculations with the new base which had not crossed my mind while making the proposal due to which all of the mathematical operations had to be changed.
 Of course, I'm not talking about just the vector operations needing to be modified to work in the new base.
 For example: